Wood encyclopedia materials

 Risks & restrictions

-BPC can release microplastics through weathering, cleaning or use, which can be harmful in the garden and outdoor areas is to be viewed critically.
+BPC can release microplastics as a result of weathering, cleaning or use, which in the garden and outdoor areas is to be viewed critically.
 Cracks, fading or deformation are almost impossible to repair as the material cannot be reworked.
 Dark profiles can heat up considerably, which can lead to stresses or material fatigue.

 Conclusion